 And as you’d expect, Mull is also home to an impressive assortment of invertebrate life; particularly butterflies, moths and dragonflies.

 So this Hebridean haven really is a genuine biodiversity hotspot and a precious microcosm of Scottish and British wildlife.
-Even if you don’t get the encounter you’re looking for, there’s always something interesting to see and it should be high on the list of any birdwatcher or otter, seal or marine mammal enthusiast.
+Even if you don’t get the encounter you’re looking for, there’s always something interesting to see and it should be high on the list for any birdwatcher or otter and marine mammal enthusiast.
 Had we visited later in the spring or summer, or in better weather, I’ve no doubt that our species sightings list would have grown considerably.

-We stayed at the delightful Hideaway Lodges at Gruline, where the wild fallow deer made daily appearances around the lodge.
+We stayed at the delightful Hideaway Lodges at Gruline, where the wild, introduced fallow deer made daily appearances around the lodge.
 See below for a small selection of the wildlife shots we got while on the Isle of Mull.
 We will be back…